Some of the numbers presented in this website may not be the most recent available

 The valley is surrounded by lowlands and steppes with semi-desert along the eastern border of the country.
 Lake Tana in the north is the source of the Blue Nile.

-Numerous areally extensive production sharing agreements have been awarded in the past few years and some oil discoveries have been made on trend with discoveries in Kenya.
-None of these have yet resulted in commercial oil or gas production, probably due to the difficulty in accessing a market within the land-locked country.
+Numerous areally extensive production sharing agreements have been awarded in the past and some oil discoveries have been made on trend with discoveries in Kenya.
+None of these have yet resulted in commercial oil or gas production, probably due to the difficulty in accessing a market within the land-locked country and the fluid political situation.

-A number of East African rift basins in southern Ethiopia, on trend with those in Uganda and Kenya, may eventually yield commercial oil and gas discoveries in the Ogaden Basin may also eventually be piped to Djibouti.
-However, with so many uncertainties, Globalshift has not yet assigned an oil or gas production profile to the country.
+A number of East African rift basins in southern Ethiopia, on trend with those in Uganda and Kenya, may eventually yield commercial oil and gas discoveries and output from the Ogaden basin may eventually be piped to Djibouti.
+However, with so many uncertainties, Globalshift has not assigned an oil or gas production profile to the country.

 ETHIOPIA